CrestApps/laravel-code-generator/README.md

 composer require crestapps/laravel-code-generator --dev
 ```

-2. **(Skip this step when using Laravel >= 5.5)** To bootstrap the packages into your project while using command-line only, open the app/Providers/AppServiceProvider.php file in your project.
+2. **(You may skip this step when using Laravel >= 5.5)** To bootstrap the packages into your project while using command-line only, open the app/Providers/AppServiceProvider.php file in your project.
 Then, add the following code to the register() method.

 Add the following line to bootstrap laravel-code-generator to the framework.